All services are performed by appointment only.

-When you purchase new boots, the leather may be very stiff and they may hurt your feet because of a pressure point where the boot has not taken the shape of your foot yet.
-This can also happen when purchasing used boots.
-The pressure point can be eased using a tool that applies pressure to the problem area from inside the boot, slightly stretching the leather and relieving pressure on your foot.
+When you purchase new boots, the leather or composite material may be very stiff and they may hurt your feet because of a pressure point where the boot has not taken the shape of your foot yet.
+The pressure point can be eased using a tool that applies pressure to the problem area from inside the boot, slightly stretching the boot material and relieving pressure on the problem area of your foot.
 This process does not damage a new boot.

 From time to time you may tear a hook or eyelet from your boot.
 In most cases these can be replaced with a hook or eyelet of the same size.
 Occasionally they must be replaced with a slightly larger one because the original hole has become elongated or torn.